 - 7. I want to draw upon the text on your website in a book/article/essay/thesis etc. How should I do that?

 - The contents of this website are protected by copyright and may not be reproduced without permission.
-You can, of courses, treat my website like a printed text-book and refer to it to support statements in your own work, citing this website as a reference.
+You might find it useful to treat my website how you would a printed text-book, and refer to it to support statements in your own work, citing the website as the source of your information.
 For more information on doing this, please see the copyright page.

 - 8. Can I reproduce some of your pictures or text?